wala/WALA/.github/pull_request_template.md

 Thank you for contributing to WALA!
-Please see [the contribution guidelines](CONTRIBUTING.md) for information on code style and general guidelines for pull requests.
+Please see the contribution guidelines at https://github.com/wala/WALA/blob/master/CONTRIBUTING.md for information on code style and general guidelines for pull requests.